What Contributes to Back Pain?

 10% Mild- veteran has occasional symptoms.

-~You can bone up on other secondary conditions from back pain here.
+~You can bone up on other secondary conditions here.

 A veteran must show evidence of a current back condition or pain, an in-service injury, pain or event/illness, and the link (nexus) between the event and current condition.